PaulKoumedzro/Phishing-Email-Investigation-Lab/README.md

 # Network scan result
   <a href="https://tinyurl.com/Network-Scan-result">Download the scan result</a>

-# Read the vulnerability Report
+# Read the Project vulnerabilities Report
   <a href="https://tinyurl.com/Network-Scan-result">Download the scan result</a>